 - Do you have a way to ask people at the exact right moment?
 At the peak of their engagement?

 - What are “ask events” you can sprinkle throughout your year?

 7. Finally, think about all the places your donors go after they make a donation:

 - The thank you page – does it really feel like it’s thanking them?
 Or does it feel like a dead-end, the last page of your website?

 - We cannot say this enough.
 An auto-response donation email is not a thank you.
 It is an acknowledgment of a donation.
 It should definitely say thank you, but what about a heart-felt email from a real person a few days after they make a gift?

 - What about an update on the impact of their gift after 30 days?

-Now you have three documents you can use to build your self a robust digital communications plan for the year plus two documents of “wish list” and “tracking” to-dos that can help you get better at all of this.
-When you have time.
+Now you have three documents you can use to build yourself a robust digital communications plan for the year plus two documents of “wish list” and “tracking” to-dos that can help you get better at all of this.